Leonard Franklin Bollinger Scrapbook, 1940 (KA2504)

 Scrapbooks, including correspondence, photographs, printed and published material, and ephemera, of Brown's Marine Corps service.
 Also a scrapbook compiled by his mother, Lessie Brown, containing postcards, correspondence, and ephemera; correspondence to his wife, Orvetta, and his school records.

-World War II correspondence and miscellaneous papers of a soldier serving in Missouri's 128th Armored Field Artillery Battalion.
+World War II correspondence of a soldier serving in Missouri's 128th Armored Field Artillery Battalion.

 Burgoyne Family Papers, 1940s-2000s (CA6186)